VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 The workflow in this bounded context can receive commands as well as subscribe to events.

-> **BharathPersona:** The team initially referred to the workflow class in the **Orders** bounded context as a saga.
-To find out why they decided to change the terminology.
-See the section [Patterns and Concepts](#patternsandconcepts) later in this chapter.
+> **BharathPersona:** The team initially referred to the workflow class
+> in the **Orders** bounded context as a saga.
+To find out why they
+> decided to change the terminology.
+See the section [Patterns and
+> Concepts](#patternsandconcepts) later in this chapter.

+The Reference Guide contains additional definitions and explanations of CQRS related terms.

 ## User Stories